CVE-2026-0394: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in Open-Xchange GmbH OX Dovecot Pro

 Description

 CVE-2026-0394 is a medium severity path traversal vulnerability in Open-Xchange GmbH's OX Dovecot Pro.
-It occurs when per-domain passwd files are configured above /etc or when slashes are allowed in domain names, enabling attackers to read sensitive files like /etc/passwd.
-This can lead to unauthorized authentication or the appearance of system users as valid users.
-No public exploits are known yet.
-Mitigation includes upgrading to a fixed version, changing authentication schemes, or relocating passwd files to a safer directory.
-The vulnerability has a CVSS score of 5.
-3, indicating moderate risk.
-Organizations using OX Dovecot Pro with vulnerable configurations should prioritize remediation.
-Countries with significant deployments of this software and sensitive email infrastructure are most at risk.
+It occurs when dovecot is configured to use per-domain passwd files placed one directory above /etc or when slash is allowed in domain components, enabling unintended reading of sensitive files like /etc/passwd.
+This can lead to incorrect authentication or unexpected validation of system users.
+No public exploits are known.
+Mitigation involves upgrading to a fixed version, using a different authentication scheme that does not rely on paths, or relocating per-domain passwd files to a safer directory such as /etc/dovecot/auth/%d.

 AI-Powered Analysis